cheerful/freckle-apidocs/entries.md

 ### Structure of an entry

-Here's an example entry and a description of all the field returned.
+Here's an example entry and a description of all the fields returned.

 {% highlight js %}
 {